UVicRocketry/Hybrid-Controls-System/README.md

 1. Disable the firewall on both devices (the raspberry pi likely doesn’t have a firewall so don’t worry about that)
 2. Attempt the connection again
 3. If it works this time and you don’t want to permanently leave your firewall off follow the steps in the following tutorial to open your firewall to that port https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html

+## Testing and Requirements

+See HCS_Requirements_Documentation.xlsx for specific Testing and Requirements information